Attention-Based Sampler for Diffusion Language Models: Introduction

-Our contributions can be summarized as follows: \begin{enumerate} \item We frame the selection of the decoding order as an optimization problem and prove that decoding in descending order of attention column sums approximately minimizes the upper bound of the gap, thereby theoretically guaranteeing improved sampling quality. \item We propose \dllma, a training-free algorithm that leverages this theoretical insight.
-Through block-wise approximation and adaptive thresholding, it achieves efficient parallel decoding with compromising test accuracy. \item We theoretically compare existing token-level samplers with our \dllma\ and identify the underlying causes of their differing performance in practice. \item Extensive experiments demonstrate that \dllma\ consistently outperforms existing methods across multiple benchmarks in both accuracy and speed, establishing it as a robust new standard for dLLM inference. \end{enumerate}
+Our contributions can be summarized as follows: \begin{enumerate}[leftmargin=*, align=left] \item We show that the optimization problem of the sampling order selection is NP-Hard and propose an optimal approximation to make the optimization computationally tractable.
+We prove that sampling in descending order of attention column sums minimizes the tractable objective, thereby theoretically guaranteeing improved sampling quality. \item We propose \dllma, a training-free algorithm that leverages this theoretical insight.
+Through an adaptive thresholding, it achieves efficient parallel sampling without compromising test accuracy. \item We theoretically compare existing token-level samplers with our \dllma\ and identify the underlying causes of their differing performance in practice. \item Extensive experiments demonstrate that \dllma\ consistently outperforms existing methods across multiple benchmarks in both accuracy and speed, establishing it as a robust new standard for dLLM inference. \end{enumerate}